 ## [1] "Must be square"

-The respective counterparts to the check
+The respective counterparts to the check-function can be

 created using the constructors makeAssertionFunction,